 So, I dyed my hair after the painstaking three-year transition to grey.
 For no big reason.

 You’ll never guess what happened…

-I picked up my kids from school that day with my fresh, new, wildly different hair, and all the other mums cheered and lifted me up on their shoulders!
+I picked up my kids from school that day with my fresh, new, obviously dark brown hair, and all the other mums cheered and lifted me up on their shoulders!